updated

 Description

 We have 16.3 acres, mostly forested, partial wetlands, with a creek running through the land.
 There is a soothing, cool wildness to the land.
 I'm creating a space where people can connect with other humans, and nature.
 A space to learn, heal, and love.
-I currently have a small homestead here.
-Ideally, I'd like to develop the space into a small community!
+We currently have a small community living here.
+Ideally, I'd like to develop the space for a few more people.

 I spent many years volunteering with various communities around the globe!
 After spending years searching for a place to set some roots, I've rooted here, in the West Kootenays.